Valentine-Mario/SCML/README.md

 <button id="mybut" submitForm[https://submit.com]=myForm>click</button>
 </form>
 ```
-notice in the button tag we did *id="mybut" submitForm[https://submit.com]=myForm* we pass an id to the button, followed by submitForm[https://submit.com] which contains the url you wish to submit to followed by the id of the form we want to submit.
+notice in the button tag, we did *id="mybut" submitForm[https://submit.com]=myForm*.
+We pass an id to the button, followed by submitForm[https://submit.com] which contains the submit url, followed by the id of the form we want to submit.

 #### Share link
 To create a share link to social media (this is only used with the a tag):
-This is to share the defulat page url
+This is to share the default page url

 ```
 <a id="id" shareDefault="facebook">facebook<a>